fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 ### Childhood

 According to Islamic tradition, Musa was born into a family of Israelites living in Egypt.
 Of his family, Islamic tradition generally names his father 'Imran, corresponding to the Amram of the Hebrew Bible, traditional genealogies name Levi as his ancestor.
 Islam states that Musa was born in a time when the ruling Pharaoh had enslaved the Israelites after the time of the prophet Yusuf (Yusuf).
 Islamic literature states that around the time of Musa's birth, the Pharaoh has a dream in which he sees fire coming from the city of Jerusalem, which burns everything in his kingdom except in the land of the Israelites.
-(Other stories says that the Pharaoh dreams of a little boy who catches the Pharaoh's crown and destroys it, although there is no authentic Islamic reference to whether the dreams actually occurred.)
 When the Pharaoh is informed that one of the male children would grow up to overthrow him, he orders the killing of all newborn Israelite males in order to prevent the prediction from occurring.
 Experts of economics in Pharaoh's court advise him that killing the male infants of the Israelites would result in loss of manpower.
 Therefore, they suggest that male infants should be killed in one year but spared the next.
 Musa's brother, Harun, was born in the year when infants were spared, while Musa was born in the year when infants were to be killed.

     "We recite to you some of the news of Moses and Pharaoh in truth, for a people who believe.
 Verily, Pharaoh exalted himself in the land and made its people sects, weakening (oppressing) a group (i.e. Children of Israel) among them; killing their sons and letting their females live.
 Verily, he was of those who commit great sins and crimes, oppressors, tyrant."
     Quran, 28:3-4